2010: The Year We Make Contact: Critical reception

 James Berardinelli also gave the film three stars out of four, writing, "2010 continues 2001 without ruining it.
 The greatest danger faced by filmmakers helming a sequel is that a bad installment will in some way sour the experience of watching the previous movie.
 This does not happen here.
 Almost paradoxically, 2010 may be unnecessary, but it is nevertheless a worthwhile effort."
 He wrote that the visual effects "are as good as, although not noticeably better than, those used in 2001".

 Reviewing the film for BBC, Almar Haflidason praised the film's cinematography and visual effects.
 He wrote, "by writing, producing and directing a follow-up to 2001, [Hyams] was really putting his head on the block if he screwed it up.
 Thankfully for him he didn't."
 Through narrative storytelling, Haflidason describes the film as a chance for Clarke and Hyams to explain what 2001 was about.
 The review praises Hyams's narrative-based handling of the tension between the Soviet and American teams, and says that his "skills as a cinematographer are evident with fine visual effects throughout."

 A review in Time Out describes a film that, while not as revolutionary as its predecessor, "is still a better film than anyone could have dared to expect," and describing it as "space fiction of a superior kind".

 Other critics had more negative opinions.
 Vincent Canby of The New York Times gave 2010: The Year We Make Contact a lukewarm review, calling it "a perfectly adequate though not really comparable sequel" that "is without wit, which is not to say that it is witless.
 A lot of care has gone into it, but it has no satirical substructure to match that of the Kubrick film, and which was eventually responsible for that film's continuing popularity."

-Variety considered the film a mess, although not without bright spots.
-"In Peter Hyams' hands [working from a novel by Arthur C. Clarke], the HAL mystery is the most satisfying substance of the film and handled the best.
+Variety considered the film a mess, although not without bright spots, writing: "In Peter Hyams' hands [working from a novel by Arthur C. Clarke], the HAL mystery is the most satisfying substance of the film and handled the best.
 Unfortunately, it lies amid a hodge-podge of bits and pieces."
 TIME was dismissive, writing, "Flash: There is intelligent life in outer space.
 More, anyway, than in this amiable footnote of a movie."